top of page

 Simone is also deeply committed to improving economic conditions for Oregonians.
 She served on the board of the Oregon Center for Public Policy, a nonprofit organization that researches and analyzes tax and budget issues.

-Simone lives with her wife and their three dogs in northeast Portland.
-They are parents to a new Portlander and recent graduate of Portland Public Schools.
+Simone lives and was raised in northeast Portland.
+She is a proud parent to a new Portlander and recent graduate of Portland Public Schools.
 Her last name is pronounced "ready."
-She is ready to be Portland's next elected Auditor.
+She is ready to continue to uphold professional standards and use her expertise to ensure fair opportunities and effective use of tax dollars at the City of Portland.

 About the Job